 A dry cough isn’t usually accompanied by mucus or phlegm.

-The first thing to remember with a dry cough is to keep it hydrated.
-If the soft tissues of the throat stay moist this can help reduce the irritation and tickling.
+The first thing to remember with a dry cough is to make sure you are hydrated.
+Keeping the soft tissues of the throat moist can help reduce the irritation and tickling.

 Sip plenty of water, drink herbal teas and eat broths and soups.
-It’s also worth investing in a humidifier to keep the atmosphere around you from getting too dry.
+It’s also worth investing in a humidifier to prevent the atmosphere around you from becoming too dry.